ppyne/imagick/README.md

 ## Notes

-For conversions, we link ImageMagick against libwepb for full webp support, zlib and libpng for full png support, libjpeg for full jpeg support and openjpeg for full jpeg2000 support.Also it is possible to convert formats like PNG, WEBP or JPEG with JS directly, thanks to the native browser support (See below for an explanation).
+For conversions, we link ImageMagick against libwepb for full webp support, zlib and libpng for full png support, libjpeg for full jpeg support, openjpeg for full jpeg2000 support and libheif to support avif files.
+Also it is possible to convert formats like PNG, WEBP or JPEG with JS directly, thanks to the native browser support (See below for an explanation).

 Fast Fourier transform is now supported.